OrionMissesRust/PipChess/README.md

 ## READ THIS ##

-This specific branch of Pip Chess holds the same game, but with an ai player for single player mode.

-* THE AI PLAYER IS STILL IN AN EARLY STATE AND MAY CAUSE YOUR PIP-BOY TO CRASH
+* THE AI PLAYER IS STILL IN AN EARLY STATE AND MAY CAUSE YOUR PIP-BOY TO LAG

 Please keep that in mind if you choose to play this